-Our collection belongs to the ten largest and richest collections of Europe, with more than 40,000 specimens, representing 1,660 species.
-The library of the collection holds more than 1600 books, complemented by nearly 20.000 reprints and full series of the most important mammalogical journals.
+Our collection belongs to the ten largest and richest collections of Europe, with more than 43,000 specimens, representing 1,660 species.
+The library of the collection holds more than 1600 books, complemented by nearly 20.000 hard-copy reprints, 20.000 pdf-s and full series of the most important mammalogical journals.

-In addition to the traditional dry skin, skull and liquid-preserved materials we possess osteological, bacular, hair sample, frozen tissue sample, owl-pellet collections.
-The number of our mounted species exceeds the 1,200.
-In regard to the families horseshoe bat (Rhinolophidae) and vesper bat (Vespertilonidae), our collection is acknowledged worldwide.
-The most represented geographical areas apart from the Carpathian Basin, are the South-east Asian and East African regions.
+In addition to the traditional dry skin, skull and liquid-preserved materials we possess osteological, bacular, hair sample, and owl-pellet collections.
+The deep-frozen mmmalian tissue samples are part of the Collection of Genetic Resources.
+The number of our mounted specimens exceeds 1,200 entries.
+In regard to the families of Blind mole rats (Spalacinae), Horseshoe bats (Rhinolophidae) and Vesper bat (Vespertilonidae), our collection is acknowledged worldwide.
+The most represented geographical area apart from the Carpathian Basin, is the Indomalayan Region.

 Size of the collection

 Number of species: 1,600

 Remarkable natural scientists and collections